microsoft/fabric-samples/docs-samples/data-science/genai-guidance/00-quickstart/quickstart-evaluate-rag-basics/README.md

 6. Check-in #2 - evaluate the performance of response generator using Groundedness, Relevance, and Similarity metrics
 7. Visualize results and preserve them in OneLake for future reference and continuous evaluation

+The diagram below illustrates in a simplified form how the flow of data within a typical RAG system looks: it starts with a user asking a question, which is first passed to a component referred to as a "retriever" that helps fetch relevant context from pre-created database of knowledge.
+Next, the query, along with the context and instructive prompt, get passed to a "response generator" components powered by an LLM to generate an answer in conversational form, which will be presented to the user via chat bot interface.
+In this tutorial, we demonstrate how to "inject" two checkpoints for measuring RAG performance to get insights about the performance of each component and overall system.

 <img src="https://appliedaipublicdata.blob.core.windows.net/cmuqa-08-09/output/rag_flow_evaluation_basics.png" style="width:1000px;"/>